-- Before using this kit, consult the appropriate Material Safety Data Sheets (MSDS) found on our website at www.sirchie.com/support. - Carefully remove any debris lying on top of the impression to be recovered.
+- Before using this kit, consult the appropriate Material Safety Data Sheets (MSDS) found on our website at www.sirchie.com/support. - Hazardous materials contained in this kit include Silicone Rubber Release Agent, Dust & Dirt Hardener and Snow Impression Wax. - Carefully remove any debris lying on top of the impression to be recovered.
 Any object imbedded in the impression should not be removed. - Photograph all impressions prior to performing any preparation.
 The camera should be directly above the impression at a 90° angle.
-Be certain to include a scale in at least one photo.
+Be certain to include a scale in at least one of the photos.